Viva Hate

-Viva Hate is the debut solo studio album by the English singer Morrissey.
+Viva Hate is the debut solo studio album by the English singer Morrissey recorded only two months after The Smiths disbanded.
 It was released on 14 March 1988 by His Master's Voice, six months after the final studio album by the Smiths, Strangeways, Here We Come (1987).

 Vini Reilly, the leader of the English post-punk band the Durutti Column, played guitar on the album.
 Producer Stephen Street, who had contributed to multiple Smiths releases, served as the bassist and wrote the music.

 Background

-Viva Hate origins date to when Smiths co-producer Stephen Street sent Morrissey demos that could potentially be used for Smiths B-sides released after Johnny Marr's departure from the band.
+The origins of Viva Hate date to when Smiths co-producer Stephen Street sent Morrissey demos that could potentially be used for Smiths B-sides released after Johnny Marr's departure from the band.
 Morrissey liked the demos and decided to collaborate with Street for a debut solo album.
 Morrissey commented on his and Street's partnership in a 1988 interview, "Working with Stephen as a producer is quite different from writing with him, and even his personality has changed dramatically, within this sphere; he's more relaxed, and more exciting."
 Morrissey also contrasted the "aggressive" musicianship of Marr with Street's "gentle side," describing the latter as "something I find totally precious."

 Viva Hate was recorded between October and December 1987.
 For the album, Street played bass and recruited drummer Andrew Paresi and Durutti Column guitarist Vini Reilly.
 Morrissey praised the "beauty" and "erotic" quality of Reilly's guitar work while also noting his sense of humor.

 After the album was released, Reilly claimed every song on the album except "Suedehead" had been composed by Morrissey and Reilly.
 Street has denied this.
 In an interview in 2014 Vini Reilly said "I want to talk about Stephen Street about whom I've said wrong things in the past; this is not an excuse, this is fact, I have suffered from what they call 'displaced anger' and this is where you're very angry with yourself and you don't understand, you just shout at people you really care about."